PatBall1/detectree2/docs/source/index.rst

 `Detectree2 <https://github.com/PatBall1/detectree2>`_, based on the `Detectron2 <https://github.com/facebookresearch/detectron2>`_
 Mask R-CNN architecture, locates trees in aerial images.
 It has been designed to delineate trees in challenging dense tropical forests for a range of ecological applications.
-Here is an example image of the predictions made by Mask R-CNN.
+Here is an example image of the predictions made by Detectree2.

 .. .. image:: ../../report/figures/plot_13_285520_583300.jpg
 ..   :width: 400